ibm-cloud-docs/vpc/file_storage_vpc_about.md

 You can't create snapshots of replica or accessor shares.
 However, snapshots of the origin share are replicated to the read-only replica share at the next scheduled sync.
 Snapshots of the origin share are also available to the accessor shares.
 {: important}

-In this release of regional file shares, snapshots are not supported.
+In this release, the snapshots for regional file shares are supported but you cannot automate the creation of regional snapshots with the Backup for VPC service.
+For snapshots of regional file shares, the zone value is blank in both the CLI and API responses.
-{: beta}
+{: preview}

 ## File share data eradication
 {: #file-storage-data-eradication}